 Figure 10-94t – TDD SSW Feedback frame transmit time for unscheduled TDD individual BF

-If the initiator received a TDD SSW Feedback frame, at the time offset indicated by the following equation, the initiator shall set its DMG antenna to the same sector that was used to transmit the respective TDD SSW frame to transmit a TDD SSW Ack frame to the responder:
+If the initiator received a TDD SSW Feedback frame, it shall set its DMG antenna to the same sector that was used to transmit the respective TDD SSW frame, and transmit one or more TDD SSW Ack frames to the responder, starting at the following offset from the end of the last transmitted TDD SSW frame:

 InitiatorAckOffset – [(CountIndex + 1) × TXTIME(TDD SSW) + (CountIndex × SBIFS)] (4)

-where:

-InitiatorAckOffset is the Initiator Ack Offset subfield value, in microseconds, in the TDD SSW frame with the same TX Sector ID within the same TDD slot.
-This value is the summation of two factors: a) the first factor is the duration from the end of the first TDD SSW frame or TDD SSW Ack frame to the end of the corresponding TDD SSW Ack frame; b) the second factor is TXTIME(TDD SSW), which is a fixed value.
+where InitiatorAckOffset is the value of the Initiator Ack Offset subfield in the TDD SSW frame with the same TX Sector ID within the same TDD slot, and CountIndex is the value of the Count Index subfield value in the received TDD SSW frame.

-CountIndex is the Count Index subfield value from the received TDD SSW or TDD SSW Ack frame

-The TDD SSW Ack frame shall include the sector used by the initiator to transmit the TDD SSW Ack in the TX Sector ID subfield, the sector used by the responder to transmit the TDD SSW Feedback frame in the Decoded TX Sector ID subfield, the measured SNR of the decoded TDD SSW Feedback frame in the SNR Report subfield and, the case of unscheduled TDD beamforming, the time offsets for the future exchange of Announce frames containing the responder’s TDD Route, the initiator’s TDD Slot Structure, and TDD Slot Schedule elements.
+The TDD SSW Ack frame shall include the sector used by the initiator to transmit the TDD SSW Ack in the TX Sector ID subfield, the sector used by the responder to transmit the TDD SSW Feedback frame in the Decoded TX Sector ID subfield, the measured SNR of the decoded TDD SSW Feedback frame in the SNR Report subfield, and when performing unscheduled TDD beamforming, the time offsets to exchange frames containing TDD Route, TDD Slot Structure, and TDD Slot Schedule elements.

 …

-If the initiator has sent a TDD SSW Ack frame with the End Of Training subfield set to 1, at the time offset indicated by following equation, the initiator shall set its DMG antenna to the same sector that was used to transmit the respective TDD SSW Ack frame to transmit an Announce frame to the responder:
+After the initiator has sent the last TDD SSW Ack frame with the End of Training subfield set to 1 to the responder, it may transmit a single PPDU other than a TDD Beamforming frame to the responder, setting its transmit antenna to the same sector it used to transmit the last TDD SSW Ack frame, at the following offset from the end of the last transmitted TDD SSW Ack frame:

 InitiatorTransmitOffset – [(CountIndex + 1) × TXTIME(TDD SSW) + (CountIndex × SBIFS)] (5)

-where:

-InitiatorTransmitOffset is the Initiator Transmit Offset subfield value, in microseconds, in the TDD SSW Ack frame with the End of Training subfield set to 1.
-This value is the summation of two factors: a) the first factor is the duration from the end of the first TDD SSW frame or TDD SSW Ack frame to the start of the corresponding Announce frame; b) the second factor is TXTIME(TDD SSW), which is a fixed value.
+where InitiatorTransmitOffset is the value of the Initiator Transmit Offset subfield in the TDD SSW Ack frame with the End of Training subfield set to 1, and CountIndex is the value of the Count Index subfield in the received TDD SSW Ack frame

-CountIndex is the Count Index subfield value from the received TDD SSW or TDD SSW Ack frame

-The initiator shall include a TDD Slot Structure element within the Announce frame transmitted to the responder.
+Subsequent opportunities for the initiator to transmit to the responder are separated by the value of the Transmit Period subfield in the last TDD SSW Ack frame.

-In order to receive the Announce frame from the responder, the initiator shall set its receive antenna to the same sector as was indicated in the TX Sector ID subfield of the respective TDD SSW Ack frame with the End Of Training subfield equal to 1 at the time offset indicated by the following equation:
+Additionally, after the initiator has sent the last TDD SSW Ack frame with the End of Training subfield set to 1 to the responder, it can receive a single PPDU other than a TDD Beamforming frame from the responder, setting its receive DMG antenna and sector to what was indicated in the TX Antenna ID and TX Sector ID subfield of the respective TDD SSW Ack frame, at the following offset from the end of the last transmitted TDD SSW Ack frame:

 ResponderTransmitOffset – [(CountIndex + 1) × TXTIME(TDD SSW) + (CountIndex × SBIFS)] (6)

-where:

-ResponderTransmitOffset is the Responder Transmit Offset subfield value, in microseconds, in the TDD SSW Ack frame with the End of Training subfield equal to 1.
-This value is the summation of two factors: a) the first factor is the duration from the end of the first TDD SSW frame or TDD SSW Ack frame to the start of the corresponding Announce frame; b) the second factor is TXTIME(TDD SSW), which is a fixed value.
+where ResponderTransmitOffset is the value of the Responder Transmit Offset subfield in the TDD SSW Ack frame with the End of Training subfield set to 1, and CountIndex is the value of the Count Index subfield value in the received TDD SSW Ack frame.

-CountIndex is the Count Index subfield value from the respective TDD SSW or TDD SSW Ack frame
+Subsequent opportunities for the responder to transmit to the initiator are separated by the value of the Transmit Period subfield in the last TDD SSW Ack frame.